Key dates in the countdown to polling day

 Here are the key dates:

+– May 23 2024: Commons Leader Penny Mordaunt said the House will sit for the remaining stages of the Finance (No.2) Bill and to consider a business of the House motion.
+The House will also be asked to agree to sit on May 24.

+– May 24: Parliament prorogued, subject to the progress of business, which means the end of the Parliamentary session, bringing most business to an end.

-– May 30 2024: Dissolution of parliament.
+– May 30: Parliament dissolved.
 By law, this has to take place no later than 25 working days before polling day, which, in this instance, is May 30.

-The days between now and May 30 will be used to complete any urgent business in the Commons and the Lords, though it also means certain pieces of legislation currently going through parliament – such as the Tobacco & Vapes Bill and the Football Governance Bill – will probably be lost or else scaled back.
+The days between now and end of the the Parliament will be used to complete any urgent business in the Commons and the Lords, though it also means certain pieces of legislation currently going through parliament – such as the Tobacco & Vapes Bill and the Football Governance Bill – will probably be lost or else scaled back.

 – June 7: Deadline for candidates to be nominated.
 It is highly likely that candidates for some of the 650 constituencies across the UK have yet to be picked.
 Political parties will be rushing to find people to fill these gaps.